-Alesia Schumann is the reigning Super Lightweight champion of Germany.
+Alesia Schumann is the reigning Super Lightweight champion of the world.
 Born on 27 November 1992, she hails from Munich, coming from an upper-middle-class family.
 Her father is a manager at a large industrial company based in the Munich region and her mother is a freelance writer.

 Childhood was a relatively peaceful affair but Ally already showed signs of what she would become.
 Fiercely independent, she would handpick her friends and otherwise remain the outcast in a group-oriented German mindset.